 Real travel stories.
 Real stays.
 Handy tips to help you make the right choice.

 Princess Street, also known as Loafer’s Corner is widely hailed as among the oldest locations in Kochi, which is why it is often loved by tourists.
 If you are looking for fun things to do in Kochi, then you should certainly visit the Princess Street.
 It offers the perfect amalgamation of traditional and modern world.
-The influence of colonial heritage is strong here as you can see numerous homes and buildings on both the sides of Princess Street that have European architectural styles, mainly British, Dutch and Portuguese.
+The influence of colonial heritage is strong here as you can see numerous homes and buildings on both sides of Princess Street that have European architectural styles, mainly British, Dutch and Portuguese.
 The place is notable for cafés, street shopping, books stores, handicrafts and souvenir shops and vibrant people.

-8. Head to Indo-Portuguese Museum
+8. Indo-Portuguese Museum – Explore